Research support at the Alfred Wegener Institute

 The AWI-coordinated Marie Curie IRSES network IMCONet with North and South American and European partners started in February 2013.
 IMCONet will advance climate and (eco-) system change research at the Western Antarctic Peninsula (WAP), a region of recent rapid aerial warming.
 The consortium consists of 16 institutional partners across 10 countries with 85 travelling scientists.
 The concept of IMCONet is to strengthen European engagement in Antarctic climate change research, as complementing approach to the major EU focus in the Arctic.

 AWI's latest coordinated collaborative project StratoClim started in December 2013.
 The consortium consists of 28 institutions and small enterprises.
 StratoClim will produce more reliable projections of climate change and stratospheric ozone by a better understanding and improved representation of key processes in the Upper Troposphere and Stratosphere (UTS).
 This will be achieved by an integrated approach bridging observations from dedicated field activities, process modelling on all scales, and global modelling with a suite of chemistry climate models and Earth system models.

 The team of the Research Support Office supports the scientists at AWI regarding all aspects of financial, legal and administrative issues during proposal preparation and the project implementation.
 Our main tasks are:

-- Spreading information and advice on European and national funding opportunities
+- Spreading information and advice on European, national, and international funding opportunities

 - Support of proposal preparation